-, bei ing first duly sworn,
+\\\\\, being first duly sworn,

 deposes and says that he is

-er, Officer, Owner, Etc.)
+(Partner, Officer, Owner, Etc.)

-of
+of \\\\\(Proposer)

-(Proposer)
+The party making the foregoing proposal or bid, that such bid is genuine and not collusive, or sham; that said bidder has not colluded, conspired, connived or agreed, directly or indirectly, with any bidder or person, to put in a sham bid or to refrain from bidding, and has not in any manner, directly or indirectly, sought by agreement or collusion, or communication or conference with any person; to fix the bid price element of said bid, or of that of any other bidder, or to secure any advantage against any other bidder or any person interested in the proposed contract.

-The party making the foregoing collusive, or sham; that said biddedirectly or indirectly, with any biddeding, and has not in any mar collusion, or communication or element of said bid, or of that of a any other bidder or any person into The undersigned certifies that he result of a conviction for the vice rotating. er has not colluded der or person, to penner, directly or in conference with a my other bidder, or terested in the propersions in the propersions. d, conspired, connived or a ut in a sham bid or to refrandirectly, sought by agreer any person; to fix the bid or to secure any advantage posed contract. agreed, ain from ment or d price against ct as a
+The undersigned certifies that he is not barred from bidding on this contract as a result of a conviction for the violation of State laws prohibiting bid-rigging or bid-rotating.

-(Name of Bidder if the Bidder is a (Name of Partner if the Bidder is a (Name of Officer if the Bidder is a a Partnershíp)
+(Name of Bidder if the Bidder is an Individual) (Name of Partner if the Bidder is a Partnership) (Name of Officer if the Bidder is a Corporation)

-The above statements must be su ıbscribed a sworn to before a notary public.
+The above statements must be subscribed a sworn to before a notary public.

-Subscribed and Sworn to this day of , 20
+Subscribed and Sworn to this \\\\\ day of \\\\\, 20

 Notary Public

-Commission Expires:
+Commission Expires: \\\\\

-Failure to complete and return trejection of the bid. this form may be considered sufficient rea son for
+Failure to complete and return this form may be considered sufficient reason for rejection of the bid.